What's on in the Canberra literary scene from March 18, 2023

 April 2: At Muse at 3pm, Toni Jordan will discuss her novel Prettier If She Smiled More, about a woman's personal and professional problems.
 Tickets $10 or $40 with a copy of the book.
 See: musecanberra.com.au.

-April 3: At 6pm, in an ANU/Canberra Times meet the author event, Brendan McCaffrie, Michelle Grattan and Chris Wallace will be in conversation on their edited book, The Morrison Government.
+April 3: At 6pm, in an ANU/Canberra Times meet the author event, Brendan McCaffrie, Michelle Grattan and Chris Wallace will be in conversation with Mark Kenny on their edited book, The Morrison Government.
 Governing through crisis, 2019-2022 at Cinema Kambri cultural centre.
 ANU Registrations at anu.edu.au/events.

 April 11: At 6pm in an ANU/Canberra Times meet the author event, Pip Williams will be in conversation with Karen Viggers on Williams' new novel The Bookbinder of Jericho, set in the same Oxford world as her international bestseller The Dictionary of Lost Words.
 Cinema, Kambri cultural centre, ANU.
 Registrations at anu.edu.au/events.